SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Statements.rst

 Control Transfer Statements
 ---------------------------

+Control transfer statements can change the order in which code in your program is executed by unconditionally transferring program control from one piece of code to another.
+Swift has four control transfer statements: break statement, continue statement, fallthrough statement, and return statement.
+Each control transfer statement is discussed in detail below.

 .. langref-grammar

     stmt-control-transfer ::= stmt-return
     stmt-control-transfer ::= stmt-break
     stmt-control-transfer ::= stmt-continue
     stmt-control-transfer ::= stmt-fallthrough

 .. syntax-grammar::